Search

 Visualization of the plant study area

-Significant pollutant emissions occur during gelcoat and resin spraying, and during the manufacture of truck hides.
+Significant pollutant emissions occur during gelcoat and resin spraying, as well as during the manufacture of truck skins.
 Operations taking place in halls 2 and 3, chosen for the study.

 The ventilation system comprises separate supply and return air zones for halls 2 and 3.
-In hall 2, fresh air is supplied by two ducts with nozzles, which also operate during gelcoat drying.
+In hall 2, fresh air is supplied via two nozzle ducts, which also operate during gelcoat drying.
 Hall 3 has two supply air points, with a device above the gelcoat spray tables that can be adjusted to direct the air during drying.
 For recovery, Hall 2 is equipped with exhaust vents and grilles under the tables and on the mezzanine, complemented by mobile hoods.
 By contrast, Hall 3 uses exhaust ducts under the mezzanine floor, with certain efficiency limitations, wall-mounted grilles and mobile hoods.
 These installations are essential for effective ventilation, particularly during critical process phases.

 Aeraulic expertise: audit, 3D modeling and smoke tests